 Roof Tile Testing

-Roof tile manufacturers carry out extensive durability testing to check the tiles will survive their long guarantees.
-Selected sites are used for natural weathering tests, the sites being chosen for evaluating tile performance in a range of different climatic conditions.
-Performance criteria including freeze-thaw properties, ultraviolet resistance, resistance to acid rain and resistance to algae growth.
-Laboratory testing is also canted out to explore the various degradation mechanisms that may occur in different countries where the tiles are sold.
+Roof tile manufacturers carry out extensive durability testing to check that the tiles will last their expected lifetime.
+Tests to evaluate tile performance under natural weathering conditions in different climates are also performed.
+The tile criteria tested may include tile freeze-thaw properties, ultraviolet resistance, resistance to acid rain and resistance to algal growth.
+Laboratory testing helps elicit the different degradation mechanisms that may occur in different countries where the tiles are sold.

-In addition, data is taken from the weathering test sites to provide information on local weather conditions.
-These conditions can then be reproduced in a wind tunnel to assess the performance of a whole roof made from the tiles, figure 4.
-This is very important as it allows the fixing of the tiles to be evaluated.
-Manufacturers can ensure that extreme winds and rain will not lead to roof tiles or even whole roof sections being blown off, and so guarantee the integrity of their roofing system.
+In addition, data is taken from the weathering test sites and reproduced in a wind tunnel to assess the performance of a whole roof made from the tiles, Figure 4.
+This is very important in fixing the standards for tile installation, ensuring that roof tiles or even whole roof sections will not be blown off by extreme winds and rain, thus guaranteeing the integrity of their roofing system.

 Figure 4.
 Wind tunnel testing of roof tiles, where a variety of wind/rain conditions can be simulated.

-Future developments in concrete roof tiles will certainly include additional improvements to traditional appearances.
-Concrete tiles will be made to look even more similar to clay tiles, slates and perhaps other traditional materials.
-Nevertheless, concrete tiles have been around for some time now.
-Perhaps it is time for the development of an exciting new generation of concrete roofing materials that offer their own unique appearance as well as improved properties and roof structures.
+Future developments in concrete roof tiles will certainly include additional improvements to their appearance, to more closely resemble clay or slate tiles, or other traditional materials.
+In addition, perhaps an exciting new generation of concrete roofing materials will make its entrance, offering unique appearances as well as improved properties and roof structures.